 Mock said Mack was in the process of moving from Columbia to Vance.

 Lance Cpl.
 David Jones of the S.C.
-Highway Patrol said Mack was not wearing a seatbelt.
+Highway Patrol said Mack was not wearing a seat belt.

-Jones said Mack was driving a 2003 Honda Accord.
+He said Mack was driving a 2003 Honda Accord.

 The driver of the Toyota Camry then rear-ended Mack’s vehicle.